-The Missouri Housing Development Commission (MHDC), in collaboration with the Missouri Department of Economic Development (DED) will make available an amount up to \$2,858,041.00 as outlined in the 2024 Notice of Funding Availability.
+The Missouri Housing Development Commission (MHDC will make available an amount up to \$2,800,000.00 as outlined in the 2025 Notice of Funding Availability.
 The funds will be allocated in a competitive process in accordance with the Allocation Plan.